JcDenis/shortArchives/README.md

 First install _shortArchives_, manualy from a zip package or from Dotaddict repository.
 (See Dotclear's documentation to know how do this)

-You should add widget to show lunar phases on your blog.
+You should add widget to show archives list on your blog.

 ## LINKS